SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 - Windows 10 (11 should also work)
 - Git for Windows
-- Visual Studio 2019 or 2022 (install workloads "Game Development with C++" and ".NET desktop environment" with extra selection of ".NET Framework 4.6.2 development tools" - also ensure you select/use a Windows 10 SDK).
+- Visual Studio 2019 or 2022 - install workloads "Game Development with C++" and ".NET desktop environment" with extra selection of ".NET Framework 4.6.2 development tools" - also ensure you select/use a Windows 10 SDK.
 - CMake
 - Python (3.*)